madkins23/explore-http-kit/doc/intro.md

 I'm wondering if the problem is in Clojure, Java, or a chance combination of both.
 Having spent a non-trivial amount of time reading a lot of this code I found nothing that looked wrong and obviously, given a different thread pool, nothing _is_ wrong.

-## Conclusions

-There is some sort of odd behavior in `http-kit` or some code library it is using.
-I can demonstrate it now in my current home and work environment.
-I fully expect this behavior to go away with some change in Clojure and/or Java version.
-I have no reason to believe that what I'm seeing is an `http-kit` problem.

-In order to work around this I can suggest two options:

-* chained callbacks so that multiple threads are unecessary and/or
-* using a custom thread pool so that thread behavior is as expected.

-Frankly, I would suggest _both_:

-* No matter how many threads you configure in your pool they may all need _just one more thread_ at some point.
-* You definitely want more than one thread whether you are chaining or not.

 ## Notes